Applying to College as a Homeschooler: Three Things You Need to Know

 Kyrsten Newlon enjoyed traveling with her family as a homeschooler.
 Through Grace’s study abroad program, she was able to study in Budapest, Hungary, for a semester and keep that passion alive.

-Are you interested in going to Grace College after homeschool?
+Are you interested in going to Grace College, a college for homeschoolers?
 Click here to learn more about our admissions process.